6 Reasons Why Rhinoplasty May Be Right for You

 Sometimes, not only do you have a hump, bulbous tip or other features, but your nose from the side profile can also project too far off your face, leaving it looking out of proportion and not in line with the rest of your facial features.
 This can be reduced, also called “reducing the bony base” as a part of your Rhinoplasty and in conjunction with other refinements, will assist in achieving a desirable result.

 In some cases, if you have a larger nose, this can be due to your noses skin thickness.
-It is very important to know and understand the features of your natural nose, when the skin is thick (most common cause of a larger nose), how much it will shrink back following surgery is out of the surgeon’s control.
+It is very important to know and understand the features of your natural nose when the skin is thick (a most common cause of a larger nose), how much it will shrink back following surgery is out of the surgeon’s control.
 The refinements will be made internally then once the skin is draped over these new refinements, how well it will shrink and form is on an individual case by case basis.
 Cases with thick skin also have prolonged healing time, in some cases up to 24 months – Your CosMediTour client manager will be able to discuss the specifics with regards to your individual case further.

 See details about our No.1 Bangkok Rhinoplasty Package